Create a

 Data supporting the value of in-person, on-site work may bolster this view of management.
 Companies in a survey reported improved collaboration (65%), employee relationships (59%), productivity (47%), and accountability (47%) when their employees are in the office.
 Optimizing remote work creates opportunities to bridge the benefits of both work location and scheduling approaches.

-Plus, there is an upside to this trust issue, with over 61% of leaders having more frequent check-ins with their remote employees.
+Plus, there is an upside to this trust issue: over 61% of leaders report having more frequent check-ins with their remote employees.
 As a best practice in performance management and employee engagement, it is also responsive to the strong preferences of over 60% of the working population, which is made up of Millennials and GenZ workers, who report regular contact and coaching with a manager as high-priority drivers of their satisfaction and engagement.

 The availability and use of remote work